jinwen-yang/jinweny.github.io/_pages/about.md

 About me
 ====
-I am a second-year Ph.D. student in the [Department of Statistics at the University of Chicago](https://stat.uchicago.edu/).
+I am a third-year Ph.D. student in the [Department of Statistics at the University of Chicago](https://stat.uchicago.edu/).

 I'm broadly interested in selective inference and causal inference with machine learning.
 I'm currently working with Professor [Jingshu Wang](https://jingshuw.org/) on statistical inference problems and Professor [Victor Veitch](http://victorveitch.com/) on causal inference with text data.